MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-mysql-deployment-v1.md

 :::moniker range=">=azure-pipelines-2019"

 <!-- :::editable-content name="description"::: -->
-Run your scripts and make changes to your Azure Database for MySQL.
+Use this task to run your scripts and make changes to your database in Azure Database for MySQL.
+The Azure Database for MySQL Deployment task only works with [Azure Database for MySQL Single Server](https://learn.microsoft.com/en-us/azure/mysql/single-server-overview).
 <!-- :::editable-content-end::: -->

 :::moniker-end